-- 6.1 If, after following the 'initial exclusion procedure' at paragraph 5 above, the decision of the Head is to temporarily exclude, the following additional steps will be taken: - 6.1.1 When a temporary exclusion is being considered, the school will endeavour to contact the parents as soon as possible.
-A meeting will be convened at the earliest opportunity in order for the parents to be apprised of the circumstances of the situation, after which the Head will decide whether or not to temporarily exclude. - 6.1.2 In the event of the temporary exclusion of a pupil, the parents of the excluded pupil can expect a letter from the Head or a senior member of staff providing details of the temporary exclusion.
-The letter will clearly state the following: - the reasons for the temporary exclusion; - the length of the exclusion; - the date the excluded pupil is permitted to return to school; - the conditions attached to the temporary exclusion; - the time and date of the interview that the pupil will have with the Head on the pupil's return to school. - 6.1.3 The Deputy Head will liaise with the pupil's teachers and will arrange for work to be sent home as soon as possible.
-Work will continue to be sent home throughout the duration of the temporary exclusion. - 6.2 A formal Governors' appeal is not part of the temporary exclusion procedure.

-6.3 It should be noted that the above temporary exclusion procedure is intended as a guide only.
+- 6.1 If, after following the 'initial exclusion procedure' at paragraph 5 above, the decision of the Headmaster is to temporarily exclude, the following additional steps will be taken: - 6.1.1 When a temporary exclusion is being considered the School (normally through the Senior Deputy Head, will endeavour to contact the parents as soon as possible.
+A meeting will be convened at the earliest opportunity in order for the parents to be apprised of the circumstances of the situation, after which the Headmaster will decide whether or not to temporarily exclude. - 6.1.2 In the event of the temporary exclusion of a Student, the parents of the excluded Student can expect a letter from the Headmaster or a senior member of staff providing details of the temporary exclusion.
+The letter will clearly state the following: - the reasons for the temporary exclusion; - the length of the exclusion; - the date the excluded Student is permitted to return to school; - the conditions attached to the temporary exclusion; - the time and date of the interview that the Student will have with the Headmaster on the Student's return to school. - 6.1.3 The Head of Year will liaise with the Student's Tutor, who will arrange for work to be sent home as soon as possible.
+Work will continue to be sent home throughout the duration of the temporary exclusion. - 6.2 A formal Governors' appeal is not part of the temporary exclusion procedure. - 6.3 It should be noted that the above temporary exclusion procedure is intended as a guide only.